Skip to main content

 On the new FAFSA, the term Expected Family Contribution (EFC) with the Student Aid Index (SAI).
 This name more accurately describes the index number used to determine aid eligibility and, unlike the EFC, the SAI may be a negative number down to -1500.

-For dependent students, currently the parent you lived with the most in the last 12 months was used for the FAFSA.
-Starting with 2024-25 the parent who provides the most financial support over the past 12 months will now be the parent contributor on the FAFSA.
+The parent who provides the most financial support over the past 12 months is the parent contributor on the FAFSA.

 For single, divorced, or separated parents who do not live together, only the parent who provides the most financial support's information will be used.